hsunami/ferrit/README.md

 ---------------

 * Usability!
 Yes, running a crawler with curl is no fun and rather error prone.
 Fortunately there is a user interface project in the works that will be sure to work wonders ...
 * No [web scraping](http://en.wikipedia.org/wiki/Web_scraper) functionality added (yet), apart from automatic link extraction.
-So in a nutshell you can't actually do anything with this crawler except crawl.
+So in a nutshell you can't actually do anything with this crawler except crawl !!
 * No content deduplication support
 * Redirect responses from servers are not (yet) handled properly
 * Job clustering is not supported